hanabi/hanabi.github.io/Reference.md

   * if the color clue also touched another critical card (that is not dark rainbow)
   * if the color matches a suit that is already completely played or accounted for
 * Note that this convention does NOT apply to the *Black & Dark Rainbow* variant.
 In that variant, you must save dark rainbow 3 and dark rainbow 4 with a black color clue.

-### The Full Finesse

-* This convention applies to any variant with only 3 suits.
-* The *5 Stall*, *5's Chop Move*, and *5 Pull* conventions are "turned off".
-* If a 5 is clued, then it is to be treated as a *Finesse* on the full suit from 1 to 5.

 ### Color Blind Conventions